sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * **Global / Per-Game Settings** - This option toggles between Global and Per-Game settings modes.
 When set to Global Settings, options shown below this one will apply to all games.
 When set to Per-Game Settings, options shown below this one will apply only to the current game.
+  * **Enable Cheat Device** - When enabled, Cheat Device will be injected into the game load sequence.
+  To start the selected game from within Cheat Device, press START, select *Start Game*, and choose the option below *==Disc==*.
   * **Enable Boot Logo** - When enabled, the PlayStation 2 logo will be shown on screen when starting a game.
 This setting can affect compatibly, particularly for games that do not match your console's region.
   * **Enable Debug Colors** - When enabled, a series of colors will flash on screen when starting a game.
 This can be used to help diagnose games that will not start.
   * **Accurate Reads** - When enabled, the data transfer rate for games will be limited to that of the PlayStation 2 DVD drive.